-The remains of the castle now consist of a fragment of a defensive wall and relics of four towers, one of which is part of a modern, private residence.
-The medieval remnant is also a quadrilateral perimeter of the earth ramparts surrounded by a moat, some of which is use as a fish pond.
-The castle is now privately owned, but apparently, conservation works are underway, after which part of the monument will be made available for sightseeing.
+The remains of the castle currently consist of a fragment of the defensive wall, relics of two corner towers, a south-eastern building and a gatehouse.
+The latter has retained the western tower, while the eastern one has survived only at the level of the ground floor integrated into the early modern, private residence.
+The medieval remnant is also a quadrilateral earth circumference surrounded by a moat, part of which was used as a fish pond.
+The castle is now privately owned, but apparently restoration works are underway, after which part of the monument will be open to the public.

 Browne M., Parkinson A.J., Percival D., Newport Castle.
 An architectural study, Aberystwyth 1992.